home cuba > first timers to cuba

 Campismo | Camping in Cuba

-Campismo in Cuba Campings or how Cubans call it, Campismos are a nice and different way to explore Cuba.
+Campings or how Cubans call it, Campismos are a nice and different way to explore Cuba.
 These parks are located in nature areas and at untouristic beaches.
 Officially it's not allowed to pin your tent into the ground.
 You can stay at Campismos in little cabañas, some more luxurious than others, depends on the category rate of the camping.

 One "negative" thing is campismos are mostly not near cities or towns.
 You have to rent a car or bring your bicycle, local transportation is not advised.